boostercloud/booster/docs/README.md

 ```

 Each time an event is registered, the reducer of its entity is triggered.
 Note that event ordering is
 preserved per entity instance.
-This means that if two events arrive at the same time at a reducer, the first one to
+This means that one entity will receive just **one event each time**, and all other events of any kind that belong to the same entity will be waiting in a queue until the previous reducer has finished.
+This is important to make sure that entities state can be easily predicted even when events are being generated concurrently all over the place.
+It's also one of the reasons why we recommend to keep reducer functions simple and pure: with no side effects or external data gathering.
 be picked will be the one that was generated first.

 #### Entities naming convention